 At 25, I thought I had everything I ever wanted – a new promotion, a wonderful family, a husband I adored, and a beautiful home.
 It was only a few short months later that I was forced to face the harsh reality that all of those things were a just mirage.

 The truth is — I didn’t really have anything at all.
 I didn’t have the one thing that mattered most – love.

 The husband I adored was never around, and for the first time in my life I felt lost, alone, and trapped.
 I finally understood the words my mother always said, “There’s nothing worse than being married and feeling alone.”
 I beg to differ Mom!
 Getting divorced at 25 after 7 months of marriage is by far, much, much worse.

-It’s hard to explain to others how I can be so devastated to lose something I never had in the first place.
+It’s hard to explain to others how I can be so devastated to lose something I never had in

 Those who haven’t been through divorce don’t understand the sense of embarrassment, failure, and rejection that comes along with a relatively meaningless piece of paper.
 Yes, it was seven months of

 hell, living with a man that barely acknowledged my existence.
 A man that after nearly 10 years decided

 I was no longer what he wanted and he merely “loves me as a friend.”
 Most days I would agree with